marcelebbrecht/powerrouting/README.md

 Time, RAM, Disk and other requirements
 --------------------------------------

-Results and exports need about 100G space without elog and rt files.
+Results and exports need about 15G space without elog and rt files and if it deletes the vec's.
 A full run, an I7 3770 with 7 active threads needs about 2 hours.

 Also, you need a towel.
 A towel is somewhat usefull.
 Don't ask any questions, get one!